Blog

 • Push notifications for new openings

-Now, which of these are absolutely essential to solve the core problem?
+Now, which of these are essential to solve the core problem?

 The goal of an MVP is to learn, not to perfect.
-It's a tool to test your core assumptions with the least amount of effort.
-Launching with a focused feature set gets you valuable user feedback faster, which is far more important than a flawless but untested product.
+It's a way to test your core assumptions with the least effort.
+A focused launch gets you real user feedback faster, which matters far more than a polished but untested product.

-For our example, the true must-haves are the search function, detailed restaurant pages, and maybe the curated collections to really deliver on that "unique and local" promise.
-Things like user accounts, in-app bookings, and social sharing can all wait for version two.
+For our example, the true must-haves are the search function, detailed restaurant pages, and maybe the curated collections to deliver on that "unique and local" promise.
+User accounts, in-app bookings, and social sharing can wait for version two.

-2. Restaurant Profiles: Each listing needs the essentials: photos, address, hours, a short description, and a link to their menu.
+2. Restaurant profiles: Each listing needs the essentials: photos, address, hours, a short description, and a link to the menu.

-3. Curated Lists: A section like "Editor's Picks" or "Featured" immediately sets your app apart from the generic review sites.
+3. Curated lists: A section like "Editor's Picks" sets your app apart from the generic review sites.

 Designing Your App's User Interface in CatDoes

-With a sharp MVP plan for our 'Local Eats Finder' app, it’s time for the fun part: bringing that vision to life.
-This is the moment your feature list starts to look and feel like a real product.
-For most founders, this is the most rewarding step when you build a mobile app without coding.
+With a sharp MVP plan for 'Local Eats Finder', it's time for the fun part: bringing that vision to life.
+This is the step where your feature list starts to look and feel like a real product.

-The User Interface (UI) isn't just about picking nice colors and fonts; it's the entire conversation your app has with its users.
-A truly great UI is invisible, guiding people where they need to go without them even having to think about it.
+The user interface (UI) is more than colors and fonts.
+It's the entire conversation your app has with its users.
+A good UI guides people where they need to go without making them think about it.

-Your goal isn't just to make the app look good, but to make it feel good.
+Your goal isn't only to make the app look good.
+It's to make it feel good.
 A user-friendly design removes friction and keeps people coming back, which is everything for a new app trying to gain traction.

 Building Key Screens for the Local Eats Finder

-Alright, let's get hands-on with our 'Local Eats Finder' app.
-We'll start by building two of our core MVP screens right inside the CatDoes editor.
+Let's get hands-on and build two core MVP screens with CatDoes.
 Actually doing it is the fastest way to learn.

-First up: the Home Screen.
+First up: the Home screen.
 This is your app's front door, so it needs to be inviting and immediately useful.
-We'll drag a prominent search bar to the top of the screen, making it dead simple for users to find what they're looking for.
+Ask CatDoes to add a prominent search bar at the top of the screen so users can quickly find what they're looking for.

 Designing the Restaurant Detail Page

-Next, we’ll tackle the Restaurant Detail Page.
-This is where a user makes the final call on whether to visit a spot, so visual hierarchy is crucial.
-The most important info needs to grab their attention first.
+Next, the Restaurant Detail page.
+This is where a user decides whether to visit a spot, so visual hierarchy matters.
+The most important information needs to grab attention first.

-We'll start by placing a large, high-quality photo of the restaurant right at the top.
-People eat with their eyes, so this is a must.
-Directly under the image, we'll add the restaurant's name in a big, bold font, followed by its cuisine type and average star rating.
+Tell CatDoes to place a large, high-quality photo of the restaurant at the top.
+People eat with their eyes.
+Directly under the image, ask for the restaurant's name in a big, bold font, followed by its cuisine type and average star rating.

-From there, we can organize the rest of the details logically.
-We’ll use smaller headings for sections like "About," "Menu," and "Location."
-Under the location section, we'll embed an interactive map component and add a big, clear button that says "Get Directions."
+From there, organize the rest logically.
+Use smaller headings for sections like "About," "Menu," and "Location."
+For the location section, ask CatDoes to embed an interactive map and add a clear "Get Directions" button.
 This kind of practical design is what makes an app genuinely helpful.

-For a deeper dive into creating an interface that truly connects with users, check out our complete guide on app design best practices.
-It's full of practical tips to help you level up your visual strategy.
+For a deeper look at interfaces that connect with users, read our complete guide on app design best practices.
+It's full of practical tips to level up your visual strategy.

-By focusing on one screen at a time and using simple, clear elements, you can quickly assemble an app that looks and feels professional.
-Seeing that visual progress is incredibly motivating and proves you have what it takes to get your idea across the finish line.
+By describing one screen at a time and refining as you go, you can quickly assemble an app that looks and feels professional.

 Building Your App's Logic and Database